Read program requirements and course descriptions in the undergraduate catalog:

 Rivier's undergraduate evening nursing programs give you the skills and knowledge you need to become a competent, successful nurse.
 We'll help you explore your options in the different career paths available within the field.

-All of the University's nursing programs are fully accredited by the National League for Nursing Accrediting Commission (NLNAC).
+All of the University's nursing programs are fully accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Facilities & resources